thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 When we run the spec again, our error has changed to

-    The action 'create' could not be found for Api::V1::EventsController
+    The action "create" could not be found for Api::V1::EventsController

-This is good; it means the route we added is working, but we still need to add a `create` method to our `EventsController`.
+This is good; it means the route we added is working, but we still need to add a "create" method to our "EventsController."
 So let's do that:

     # app/controllers/api/v1/events_controller.rb